DHTMLX/docs-suite/docs/window/api/window_header_config.md

 @descr:
-By default a header is initialized with no controls.
-To add a control into the header, follow the instructions given in the article window/customization.md#controlsandoperations.

 **Related sample**: [Window.
 Custom Buttons](https://snippet.dhtmlx.com/o7xlvvv3)

+By default a header is initialized with no controls.
+To add a control into the header, follow the instructions given in the [Customization](window/customization.md#controls-and-operations) article.